rust-diplomat/diplomat/feature_tests/cpp/docs/lifetimes_ffi.rst

         Lifetimes: ``x`` must live for the duration of the program.

+    .. cpp:function:: static Foo extract_from_fields(BorrowedFields fields)

+        Lifetimes: ``fields`` must live at least as long as the output.

 .. cpp:class:: One

     .. cpp:function:: static One transitivity(const One& hold, const One& nohold)